I love mobile radios! So far I have –

 - Yaesu FT-2900R

 Told you I like mobile radios!
-And yes…I like Yaesu brand mobile radios a whole lot as well.
+And yes…I like Yaesu brand mobile radios the most.

 OK, so it is really no problem at all…you just use a power supply.
 Technically it is a “transformer” if my memory serves me right.
 You are taking 120vAC voltage -and through the magic of electronics- transforming it into 12vDC power.
 And that DC power can be used to run your mobile radios without a vehicle battery.